Faculty Senate Bylaws (view as PDF File)

 - Committee members should rotate off the same committee at the end of three years of service.

 - Committee chairpersons will be limited to a two-year term.
 The Committee on Committees will consult with the chairperson at the time of the replacement.

 - Where possible, every faculty member who requests committee service should be given an assignment unless such faculty member only requests an assignment to a committee on which he/she is ineligible to serve.
 A list of those faculty members not selected will be turned over to the new Committee on Committees for the upcoming year's ad hoc and replacement committee assignments.

 - Each committee will have at least one administrative official designated as an ex officio member.

 - Committee members may be removed during the year if they do not attend committee meetings.
 Attendance will be considered as a factor in making the next year's appointments to committees.

 - In cases where committee members are elected, confirmation of the nominated individuals’ willingness to serve must be secured prior to their consideration for election.

-Prior to, or at the beginning of each academic year, the Executive Committee will communicate with the chairperson of each committee to share committee goals for the upcoming year, review the bylaws concerning duties for that committee and discuss other information relevant to that committee.
+Prior to, or at the beginning of each academic year, the Senate PResident, on behalf of the Executive Committee, will communicate with the chairperson of each committee to share committee charges for the upcoming year, review the bylaws concerning duties for that committee and discuss other information relevant to that committee.